iterate-ch/docs/protocols/openstack/enter_cloud_suite.md

 ## Connection Profile

-- {download}`Download<https://svn.cyberduck.ch/trunk/profiles/Enter%20Cloud%20Suite.cyberduckprofile>` the *Enter Cloud Suite (Keystone) Profile* for preconfigured settings.
+- {download}`Download<https://svn.cyberduck.ch/trunk/profiles/Enter%20Cloud%20Suite.cyberduckprofile>` the *Enter Cloud Suite (Keystone) Profile* or install it through the *Profiles* tab of the preferences for preconfigured settings.

 Use the Tenant ID `email` and password to login.
 See [API Access](https://cm.entercloudsuite.com/project/access_and_security/).